jordanabraga/elegante/README.md

 The website was tested with both the W3 HTML Checker, CSS Jigsaw and Google Lighthouse.

-I also tested the website on multiple screens available (Phone, Ipad and Notebook) while creating the project.

 - HTML
   - No errors were returned when passing through the official **W3C validator**